dkhvosti/GettingAndCleaningData/CodeBook.md

     Activity labels
     UCI HAR Dataset/activity_labels.txt

-   3.Tidies the feature names to remove "-", parentheses, commas
+   3. Tidies the feature names to remove "-", parentheses, commas

    4. Extracts only the features on the mean and standard deviation for each measurement.
 I.e., features that contain the "mean" and "std" in feature name

    5. Tidies up the dataset (reorders columns)

    6. Uses descriptive activity names to name the activities in the data set

+   7. Records resultant dataset in df_pruned data frame

-   7. From the data set in step 6, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+   7. From the data set in step 6, creates a second, independent tidy data set mean_data with the average of each variable for each activity and each subject.

- Libraries used:
+   9. Writes mean_data into a txt file mean_values_by_activity_and_participant.txt

+ **Libraries used:**

  dplyr
  tidyr